MichaelsPlayground/TalkToYourDESFireCard/desfire_ev3_file_operations.md

 The tag is denying the authentication as the key value used does not match the one stored on the tag.

+If you want to read more about authentication see [DESFire authentication](desfire_ev3_authentication.md).

 [back to the main manual](manual_talk_to_your_desfire_ev3_card.md)